 Located at Argyle Secondary, Grades 11-12

-Basketball Academy is scheduled as follows for the 2018-19 school year:
+DMA Academy is scheduled as follows for the 2018-19 school year:

 An enriched, hands-on experience that provides students a broad and useful range of skills and knowledge in digital arts, project management, and problem-solving.
 The Digital Media Academy (DMA) nurtures and evolves young people to develop the habits of mind to be inquisitive, creative, imaginative, innovative, and highly motivated in the creation of meaningful results.
 DMA incorporates Science, Technology, Engineering, Art and Mathematics (STEAM).
 One of the main goals is to prepare students for post-secondary training, as well as the many career opportunities in Digital Media, Science, Engineering and Technology.